jacobkap/crimebythenumbers/docs/choropleth-maps.md

 The shootings data is missing about 180 tracts.
 That is because if no shooting occurred there, there would never be a matching row in the data so that tract wouldn't appear in the shooting data.
 That's not going to be a major issue here but is something to keep in mind in future research.
 And given the sensitivity of this issue, is a good reason to carefully check your data before make any conclusions.

-The data is ready to merge with the "philly_tracts" data.
+The data is ready to merge with the *philly_tracts* data.
 We'll introduce a new function that makes merging data simple.
 This function comes from the `dplyr` package so we need to install and tell R we want to use it using `library()`.

 ```r